 Maybe you've dreamed of graduating from a Historically Black College or University (HBCU), but you can't find a way to go full-time.
 Or, maybe your preferred school is too far away from you live now, and it would be too expensive to relocate or commute.

 1. Howard University

 Howard University, based in Washington DC, is probably one of the best-known HBCUs.
 As a research university, Howard is a leader in STEM fields and has several nationally ranked science programs.
-The schools is also noted programs in social work, cinematography, business, and communication sciences and disorders.
+The school also has noted programs in social work, cinematography, business, and communication sciences and disorders.

 The university offers a wide range of degrees, with a small but significant handful that can be completed online.
 Those include:

 - EMBA - Howard's Executive Master's of Business Administration degree can be completed 100% online in only 18 months.
-This program is geared toward working professionals who are looking to expand their career prospects.
+This program is geared toward working professionals who are looking to expand their career prospects to the executive level.
 Bonus: No GMATs required for admission.

 Albany State University, in Albany, GA, is the largest HBCU in Georgia.
 It was founded by Joseph Winthrop Holley, the son of former slaves.
 The school became part of the university system of Georgia in 1932.

-ASU is another school with an extremely wide selection of online degree programs.
+ASU has an extremely wide selection of online degree programs.
 Choose from professional certificate, undergraduate, or graduate courses of study.